North Korea 'Very Far Along' In Developing New Ballistic Missile

 North Korea got 2017 off to a menacing start.
-In his New Year's address, supreme leader Kim Jong Un warned that the nation was in the "final stage" of preparations to test an intercontinental ballistic missile.
+In his New Year's address, supreme leader Kim Jong Un warned the nation was in the "final stage" of preparations to test an intercontinental ballistic missile (ICBM).

 A day later, President-elect Donald Trump said the North would never develop a nuclear weapon capable of striking the U.S. "It won't happen!"
 Trump tweeted.